sebousan/miriamlasserre/content/services/colorimetrie.en.md

-Following the color analysis and Miriam’s personalized tips, you will know exactly which shades and forms to shift towards when you shop for both your make-up and clothes!
+Following the color analysis and Miriam’s personalised tips, you will know exactly which shades and forms to shift towards when you shop for both your make-up and clothes!